PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 orchestration, source-line replacement, changed-flag handling, and the explicit short-circuit boundaries required by the extracted policy decisions.

+The characterized
+`_optimize_transpose_binary_split_channelwise_tail_to_single_post_nchw` helper
+has not yet been extracted.
+It remains a 218-line mixed match/mutate/propagate implementation with full-graph fixed-point scans.
+Its representative production match count is zero as recorded in the pause snapshot, while its existing synthetic active-path behavior must be preserved.

 The broader fixed-pipeline, remaining artifact-plan coverage, artifact-matrix, optional TensorFlow, PyTorch/TorchScript/Dynamo/ExportedProgram, and full Tier regression work also remains subject to the original refactor plan and its